KittyGiraudel/site/_posts/2013-03-14-css-preprocessors.md

 But CSS preprocessors give CSS what CSS lacks of.
 CSS lacks of variables, above all.
 CSS possibly lacks of simple nesting for pseudo-classes.
 CSS might lack of functions and mixins.
 Preprocessors give developers all this stuff. **Without altering performances**.

-<blockquote class="pull-quote--right">CSS lacks of variables, above all.</blockquote>
+> CSS lacks of variables, above all.

 **Yes, we can do sites without these features.** It's just nice to have them.
 Saying otherwise would be a big fat lie.
 But of course we can still make sites without preprocessors.